lcn2/dss/README.md

-The `dss.sed` file and the `dss` shell script dates back to 1987 when the author, Landon Curt Noll, won a contest by creating the smallest (in byte length) known sed script that could replace consecutive vertical space lines with a single line.
+The `dss.sed` file and the `dss` shell script dates back to 1987 when the author, Landon Curt Noll, won a contest by creating the smallest (in byte length) known `sed(1)` script that could replace consecutive vertical space lines with a single line.

-The `dss.sed` file, the core of dss, has not changed since it was initially proposed part of the content.
+The `dss.sed` file, the core of `dss`, has not changed since it was initially proposed part of the content.

-This code was created back in in 1987 when it was put under SCCS control, then put under RCS control on Sep 22 02:28:33 1999.
+This code was created back in 1987 when it was put under SCCS control, then put under RCS control on Sep 22 02:28:33 1999.
 It was last modified under RCS on 2004/01/14 16:56:40.
 The code was put under git control on Tue Feb 14 17:21:07 2023,